fourzerosix/anarchy-a/README.md

 ### Punk mode (`-p / --punk`)

-Punk variants of the Circle-A frequently show the A's legs extending **beyond** the circle -- breaking free of the enclosure, refusing containment.
+Punk variants of the Circle-A frequently show the A's legs extending **beyond** the circle - breaking free of the enclosure, refusing containment.
 This is the visual argument: the A doesn't need the circle's permission.
 The symbol exceeds its frame.

 In `-p` mode, the A is drawn taller and wider than the circle, its peak above and feet below the arc.
-After the symbol is complete, **red paint starts dripping** from every lit pixel, running down the screen in streaks that pool and spread until the whole terminal floods red.
+After the symbol is complete, **red paint starts dripping** from every lit pixel, running down the screen in streaks that pool and spread until the whole terminal bleeds.
 Then it clears.

 It's the most visually dramatic mode.
 It's also the most thematically accurate.
-Punk didn't stay inside the lines either.
+Punk didn't stay inside the lines.

 ---